 1. Carry small snacks and simple toys that can be shared.

-I will never forget the time I was at a wedding with two of my kiddos who were toddlers at the time.
+I will never forget when I was at a wedding with two of my kiddos, who were toddlers at the time.
 I was exhausted just trying to keep them quiet.
-All of a sudden, an experienced mama who has 7 grown children of her own came up to us and without saying a word offered both of my kids a string cheese and a simple wooden toy.
+Suddenly, an experienced mama who has 7 grown children of her own came up to us and, without saying a word, offered both of my kids a string cheese and a simple wooden toy.
 You guys, she just carried those things in her purse – to help other moms!
 How great is that?
 Her act of generosity saved the day.
 My kids were completely occupied for the rest of the wedding with these new toys and snacks.
 And my stress level immediately decreased by about 1,000%.